Anayampatti S. Ganesan

 Anayampatti S. Ganesan (born 22 May 1932) is a Carnatic musician from South India.
 He was born in Chennai.

-Ganesan, who lives in Chennai, plays the jal tarang or jalatharangam in concerts throughout Southern India, and is also a carnatic vocalist and violinist.
-In Madras' 2005-2006 concert season.
-His jal tarang is "a set of 19 antique porcelain bowls from China that are 100 years old".
+Ganesan, who lives in Chennai, plays the jal tarang or jalatharangam in concerts throughout Southern India, and is also a Carnatic vocalist and violinist.
+Ganesan took to jalatharangam on the demise of his accomplished brother Anayampatti Dhandapani.
+He is among the very few contemporary artistes to play Carnatic music on jalatharangam — his was the sole jalatharangam performance during Madras' 2005–2006 concert season.
+His jal tarang is "a set of 19 antique porcelain bowls" and was gifted to Ganesan's father, Subbaiyer, in 1890 by Kundrakudi Krishna Iyer, an artiste who played jalatharangam in the court of the king of Ramnad.
+Ganesan is a recipient of the Kalaimamani award.